 - Enter the amount of the discount.

-- To enter another tier, tap Add Price.
-Then, repeat the process.
+- To enter another tier, click Add Price and repeat the process.

 Multiple Tier Prices